FYS3231 – Sensors and Measurement Technology

 Teaching

-• 2 hours of lectures
+• 2 hours of lectures with group assignments

-• 2 hours of laboratory work
+• 4 hours of laboratory exercises with group assignments.

 Regulations for mandatory assignments can be found here.

-As the teaching involves laboratory and/or fieldwork, you should consider taking out separate travel and personal risk insurance.
+As the teaching involves laboratory and/or fieldwork, you should consider taking out a separate travel and personal risk insurance.
 Read about your insurance coverage as a student.

 Examination

+• Final oral or written exam which counts 100 % towards the final grade.
 An oral or written exam is decided based on the number of students who register for the course.

-This course has mandatory exercises that must be approved before you can sit the final exam
+• This course has mandatory exercises that must be approved before you can sit the final exam.

 Examination support material